joesingo/tom_education/README.md

 ```

 This will create a timelapse for all reduced data products associated with the
-given target that are contained in the data product group 'Timelapse quality'.
+given target that are contained in the data product group 'Good quality data'.
 This group name can be changed by setting `TOM_EDUCATION_TIMELAPSE_GROUP_NAME`
 in `settings.py`.